jyztintan/tp/docs/UserGuide.md

 <u>Format</u>: `edit INDEX [n/NAME] [p/PHONE] [i/INCOME] [e/EMAIL] [a/ADDRESS] [f/FAMILY] [t/TAG] [h/HOUSINGTYPE] [r/REMARK] [b/BIRTHDAY]`

 - If `INDEX` is `3`, the 3rd client's information will be edited.
+- If `INDEX` is **more than the number of clients in Realodex**, error message will be shown "The client index provided is invalid." to indicate that this client index does not exist.
+  * This does not apply to unrealistic index values of >= `2147483648` which results in integer overflow as expected and will no longer be interpreted as a non-zero unsigned integer.
+    Hence, below error message applies.
+- If `INDEX` is a **non-zero unsigned integer**, error message will be shown "Invalid command format..."
-- 💡 If you are currently filtered, the index will be based on the filtered list.
+- 💡 If you currently have a filtered list present, the index will be based on the filtered list.
-- It is optional to edit any field (i.e, you can choose to edit any combination of fields so long there is at least 1).
+- It is optional to edit any field (i.e, you can choose to edit any combination of fields so long there is **at least 1**).
 - The current information will be overwritten with the input provided.
 - When editing the `TAG`, all existing tags will be overwritten with the new tag(s) provided.
 If you want to edit the client to be both a buyer and seller, include both tags i.e. `t/Buyer t/Seller`.
 - All fields must follow the respective [Field Constraints](#field-constraints).